Girls Like You: Composition

 "Girls Like You" is a pop and pop rock song.
 It has a length of three minutes and 35 seconds in the original version, while the extended single version is 20 seconds longer.
 It was written by Adam Levine, Cirkut, Cardi B, Starrah, Jason Evigan and Gian Stone and was produced by Cirkut and Evigan.

-The song is written in the key of C major with a tempo of 125 beats per minute.
-It moves in common time, with Levine's vocals spanning from C_{3} to C_{5}.

 Critical reception

-“Girls Like You” received mixed to negative reviews from critics.
+“Girls Like You” received mostly negative reviews from critics.
 Shaad D'Souza of Vice wrote, "Maroon 5, please don't ruin Cardi B," described the song as an example of "God awful, horrid, weird, marshmallow-soft songs sung by dudes pining after a ‘good girl’ who will finally fix all of their problems through the power of love", and deemed Cardi B's verse the best and only interesting part of the song, which he considered "basically the antithesis of Adam Levine's whole weird muscular robot thing."

 Time staff called it "more headache than hit" but acknowledged "Cardi B's verse as the only saving grace" of the song.

 Spin staff described it as "profoundly shallow" as well as a "snoozefest, which trafficks [sic] in sentimental and borderline meaningless platitudes" and stated "[the song] dominated the charts thanks in no small part to walking charisma factory Cardi B."